Science and religion share a tumultuous history.

 Historiography plays a significant role in framing this debate.

 The definitions of the terms "Science," "Religion," and "Natural Philosophy," their evolution over time, and the context in which each respective term exists, are vital to understanding the significance of their variable and contrasting genealogies.
+The dynamic etymology of the term "science" creates difficulty in establishing a uniform standard of science.

 The constant nature of change complicates the relationship of different periods in time, perpetuating the "anachronistic assumption that the study of nature in earlier historical periods was prosecuted more or less along the same lines as those adopted by modern scientists."[ii]
 This potential source of confusion illustrates the difficulty in assigning science an identity.